ThowV/4.1-4.2-theory/SA.md

 -   You have to explain "why" and "so what" as well as just "what";
 -   At what point does the SAD become a design?
 Does that matter?;

-In order to cover these challenges a checklist is available:
+In order to cover these challenges you must include multiple abstraction layers.
+A checklist is available (R&W):

 -   [ x ] Are all requirements documented?;
 -   [ x ] Are all key architectural decisions documented?;